Avionics and Homemade RC Electronics

 I made a printed circuit board (PCB) to hold the RFM22B module and fit the breadboard for the initial testing.
 You can make this PCB at home, which you etch with ferric chloride.
 You draw the circuit on the board with a Sharpie marker, and drop it in the ferric chloride etching solution.
 The ferric chloride will dissolve the copper off the board and leave behind the copper protected under the Sharpie marking.
 Remove the etched board from the ferric chloride and then clean the Sharpie marking off the board with acetone, and you have your very own homemade PCB.

-Once I had the wiring and connections confirmed with breadboard version, I took the Arduino Pro Mini (first photo to the right) and ran the required connections to a new PCB (second photo to the right), made for the final shrunken down version.
+Once I had the wiring and connections confirmed with the breadboard version, I took the Arduino Pro Mini (first photo to the right) and ran the required connections to a new PCB (second photo to the right), made for the final shrunken down version.
 This new small PCB holds the RFM22B module and simple power supply via a 3.3 volt linear regulator.
 This board is attached to the back of the Arduino Pro Mini using just a few pins to connect the two boards.

 The final receiver, a combined Arduino and RF module, is shown in the left photo connected to an ARM F1 flight controller.
 The receiver sends a PPM signal to the FC via two wires: ground and signal.